Overview of the Impact MA in Applied Psychology

 Both tracks are aligned with German higher education requirements and lead to a total of 300 ECTS when combined with prior studies.

-Do all five specialisations lead to the same degree?
+Do all five programs lead to the same degree?

 Yes.
-All five programmes lead to a Master of Arts (M.A.) in Applied Psychology.
+All five programs lead to a Master of Arts (M.A.) in Applied Psychology.

 Yes.
-The programme is delivered 100% online.
+The degree is delivered 100% online.
 There are no mandatory on‑campus sessions, and you can study from anywhere in the world.

-Because the programme is fully online, no German student visa is required.
+Because the degree is fully online, no German student visa is required.

 Can I study while working full‑time?

 Yes.
-The programme is explicitly designed for working professionals.
+The degree is explicitly designed for working professionals.
 Learning is flexible and asynchronous, allowing you to integrate your studies with professional and personal responsibilities.
-Many learners apply insights from the programme directly to their current roles.
+Many learners apply insights from the degree directly to their current roles.

 In which language can I study?

-The programme is offered in English and German.
+The degree is offered in English and German.
 You choose your study language during the application process.

 Is the degree accredited?